Jan Baptist van der Straeten

 Jan Baptist van der Straeten (c.
 1671 – between 1731 and 1741) was a Flemish painter who specialized in architectural paintings depicting gallant companies amidst imaginary Renaissance and Baroque palaces and buildings.

 Life

 Very few details about the life of Jan Baptist van der Straeten are known.
 It is known that the artist was active in Antwerp from about 1685 to 1731.
-He became in 1685–86 an apprentice of the architecture and perspective painter Jacob Balthasar Peeters and was registered as such in the records of the Antwerp Guild of Saint Luke.
+In 1685–86, he became an apprentice of the architecture and perspective painter Jacob Balthasar Peeters and was registered as such in the records of the Antwerp Guild of Saint Luke.

 Not much of his career is known.
 His last known dated work is dated to 1731 (Auctioned by Sotheby's on 12 February 2008, London, lot 124).
 The date and place of his death are not known.